Self-organized hyperuniformity in a minimal model of population dynamics

-where $\lambda$ is the average arrival rate of new agents and $\tau\left(\mu^*\right)$ is the mean lifetime of agents at a fixed resource level $c^*$.
+where $\lambda$ is the average arrival rate of new agents and $\tau\left(\mu^*\right)$ is the mean lifetime of agents at a fixed resource level $c^*=c_{\text{crit}}-\mu^*$.
 The latter can be evaluated from Eq.~\eqref{nu} as

 with $\mu^*=c_{\text{crit}}-c^*$, and where we have expanded close to criticality at small $\mu^*$.
 The first equality in \eqref{ss} comes from \eqref{y}, while the second equality is simply a manifestation of Little's law in queuing theory~\cite{littleProofQueuingFormula1961}.
-Combining Eqs.~\eqref{ss} and \eqref{lifetime} provides the mean value of the control parameter to leading order at small $\mu^*$
+Combining Eqs.~\eqref{ss} and \eqref{lifetime} provides the mean value of the control parameter to leading order at small $\mu^*$, with

-This expression shows that the critical regime can be approached either by decreasing the average arrival rate of agents $\lambda$, or decreasing the rate of consumption $k^{-1}$.
-In this work, we will explore the latter limit where, as we explain in the following, the mean-field analysis becomes exact in any space dimension, and explicit coarse-graining of the model becomes available.
+This expression shows that the critical resource threshold $\mu^*\to0$ is approached asymptotically either by decreasing the average arrival rate of agents $\lambda$, or decreasing the rate of consumption $k^{-1}$.
+In this work, we will analyze the latter limit where the system densifies $\rho^*\sim\mu^*{}^{-1/2}$ (\ref{ss},\ref{muss}) and, as we explain below, the mean-field analysis becomes exact in any space dimension and explicit coarse-graining of the model becomes viable.

 We are now in a position to evaluate the generality of our model (\ref{nu}-\ref{rho}).
-The steady state \eqref{lifetime} is expected to be quite general: Little's law holds at steady state, regardless of the particular choice for dynamics; the mean density $\rho^*$ would increase inversely with particle consumption rate for a generic resource consumption coupling.
-Put together, criticality $\tau\to\infty$ would be approached at small $k$ for a general resource consumption dynamics.
-Lastly, hyperuniformity is found here to be insensitive to non-linearities in (\ref{mu}-\ref{y}), making our minimal model representative of generic self-organised hyperuniformity via resource competition.
+Little's law \eqref{ss} holds regardless of the particular choice for the dynamics of individuals \eqref{nu} or of the resource \eqref{y}; the mean density $\rho^*$ \eqref{ss} is expected to increase with decreasing particle consumption rate $k^{-1}$ for a generic resource consumption coupling.
+Taken together, the critical threshold $c^*\rightarrow c_{\text{crit}}$ would be approached at small $k^{-1}$ for a generic resource competition dynamics.
+As we show in the following, this asymptotic regime exhibits hyperuniform correlations, and these are found to be insensitive to non-linearities in the model dynamics, Eqs.~(\ref{mu}-\ref{y}).
+Overall, our minimal model captures generic features of self-organised hyperuniformity via resource competition.